MHA Frequently Asked Questions

 Are lectures available online?

-an online learning management system, called Canvas.
-Students log into Canvas, and
+Online classes are delivered using an online learning management system, called Canvas.

-can click on any of their course sites.
-Once a student is in the course site, s/he
+Students log into Canvas, and can click on any of their course sites.
+Once a student

-can access lectures, PowerPoint, documents, videos, links, discussion boards and the
+is in the course site, s/he can access lectures, PowerPoint, documents, videos, links,

-place where assignments are submitted (called a dropbox).
+discussion boards and the place where assignments are submitted (called a dropbox).

 Are there group projects with online/hybrid classes?

-accomplish their goals.
-Often, groups of students prepare various types of media presentations
+electronically to accomplish their goals.
+Often, groups of students prepare various

-and share with the class via wiki, streaming video or discussion board postings.
-Students
+types of media presentations and share with the class via wiki, streaming video or

-are often divided into groups or learning communities to discuss questions or cases
+discussion board postings.
+Students are frequently divided into groups or learning

-developed by the faculty.
-By dividing students into small groups (versus entire class),
+communities to discuss questions or cases developed by the faculty.
+By dividing students

-a higher level of interconnectivity.
+to know each other better and achieve a higher level of interconnectivity.

 How do I stay in contact with my classmates and faculty during the online/hybrid program?

-classes is frequent and may allow for more thoughtful interaction than traditional
+is frequent and may allow for more thoughtful interaction than traditional classes.

-experience with other students and with faculty.
+with other students and with faculty.

 What are the advantages of taking classes online/hybrid?